-Methods like pulling, scratching, alcohol, heat, or sprinkling salt sound sure shot, but they are worst because of following reasons:
+Methods like pulling, scratching, alcohol, heat, or sprinkling salt sound sure shot, but they are worst because of the following reasons:

 - The methods mentioned above might lead to the leech getting off, but it might also lead the sucker to keep sticking to your body, resulting in bleeding for hours and hours.

-There is a facile, more humane and painless way to get rid of these: if you see one sitting on your shoe, skin or cloth, give multiple jerks to the creature with the help of your thumb and index finger till it gets off, and you will be done.
+There is a facile, more humane, and painless way to get rid of these: if you see one sitting on your shoe, skin or cloth, give multiple jerks to the creature with the help of your thumb and index finger till it gets off, and you will be done.
 Easy, isn’t it?

 If you see a bite, washing the wound with salt water and putting a bandage is the best way to prevent infection.
 Otherwise, if you are on a trek, just remove the creature for some time, and forget about it till you get back home.

 How to prevent these from sticking?